celaleddin/gently/docs/install.md

     $ pip3 --version
     pip 8.1.1 from /usr/lib/python3/dist-packages (python 3.5)

 You can see which Python does pip belong to at the end of the output.
-If pip is not available for Python 3, install [pip](https://pip.pypa.io/en/latest/installing/#installing-with-get-pip-py "Installing pip").
+If pip is not available for Python 3, install [pip](https://pip.pypa.io/en/latest/installing/#installing-with-get-pip-py "Installing pip") with the command you noted in the previous step.

 ### How to create a virtual environment?